shreyamalogi/Task-Management-App/README.md

 **3. Handling User Input**

-  - Challenge: Managing user input and interactions, such as adding, editing, and deleting tasks, can be intricate.
+  - Challenge: Managing user input and interactions, such as adding and deleting tasks, can be intricate.

   - Solution: Implement robust form handling and validation in your app.
 Use Express.js to process user input securely.
 Handle database updates and deletions carefully to avoid data corruption. 📝👨‍💻🔧